 We want teams to finish together!
-After you finish enjoy some gourmet pizza (compliments of TriUtah and Cafe Galleria.
-Awards will begin at ~8:00 PM (or when the majority of the teams have finished) in Midway, UT at the finish area/park.
-Award categories will include: Mens, Womens & Co-Ed 3-4 Person Teams, Mens, Womens & Co-Ed 5-6 Person Teams, Solo/The Ultimate Athlete.
+After you finish enjoy some pizza (compliments of TriUtah), drinks, fruit, Winder Dairy chocolate milk, and other goodies.
+Awards will begin at ~7:00 PM (or when the majority of the teams have finished) in Midway, UT at the finish area/park.
+Award categories will include: Mens, Womens & Co-Ed Top 3 Teams Overall, with 3 or 6 member teams AND Top 5 Solo Participants.

 GENERAL Q & A:

 How many of the legs must each person do throughout the event?

 Each team member must complete at least 2 of the 12 individual legs of the relay.
 It is left entirely to the team members to designate who will be swimming, biking, and running at each location.

 Can more than one person from each team participate in the various legs?